WB Artist Studio

 Introspection of a Life Between

 There is something satisfying when painting tiny shapes over and over.
 It satiates.
-Each shape forms into a completed object, or particle.
-Each painting is a compound of these little objects.
+Each shape forms into a completed object, or particle, which then combines into a larger object.
+Each painting is a compound of these objects, glued together by a desire to create.
 Particles repeat, overlap, layer, connect, weave together to make a larger object.
 The particles are building blocks of color.
 They have their own identity, but they also contribute to the identity of the whole.
-And then there is the space between each particle.
+And then, there is the space between each particle.

-My paintings are autobiographical.
+My paintings exist at the intersection of memory and imagination.
 They pull from memories of places or experiences that had an impact on me.
-I was born in a small town in Western Wisconsin to a multi-racial family.
-My father, of Norwegian, Scotch Irish and French descent, was a retired mink rancher who served in the Navy during WW2.
-My mother is a Bolivian immigrant of Native American, Spanish and Lebanese descent.
+I was born in a small town in Western Wisconsin to a mixed-race family.
+My father, of Norwegian, Scotch Irish and French descent, was a retired mink rancher and biology teacher who served in the Navy during WW2.
+My mother is a Bolivian immigrant of Indigenous American, Spanish and Lebanese descent.
 My parents were 23 years apart.
-Worlds apart in not only culture, generations and ethnicity, but also in personality and politics.
-My mom enjoyed sewing, attending social gatherings, concerts and sport events.
-My Dad enjoyed isolating himself in the woods, raising animals & building houses.
-I understood the appeal of both.
+Worlds apart in not only geography, generations and ethnicity, but also in personality and politics.
+I understood the appeal of both and my paintings reflect these influences: the rural countryside, the investigation into the natural world matched with the vibrant colors and whimsical imagery embedded in Bolivian textiles and mythology.